shakes76/PatternAnalysis-2023/recognition/46684033-Siamese network/README.md

         - *.png
       - NC
         - *.png
+    - validation
+      - AD
+        - *.png
+      - NC
+        - *.png

 As the Siamese neural network requires two inputs, `dataset.py` contain a data loader function which return two different images, and labeling them 1 if the classes are the same, 0 if the classes are different.
 For example, ((AD,AD),1) , ((AD,NC),0), ((NC,AD),0), etc.

 As ADNI dataset is patient-level specific, therefore when splitting validation set from training set have be performed cautiously to prevent data leakage.
-An alternative is to split validation set from test set.
-As there are no identical patient images exists in both train set and test set, there should be no data leakage for using part of test set as validation set.
+As there are 20 images per patient, `torch.utils.data.random_split` will most likely cause data leakage.
+Therefore, validation set is manually select from train set, extracting around 20% images from both classes, while ensuring images from the same patient do not coexist in the training set, validation set, and testing set at the same time.

 Images are pre-processed by a number of pytorch transform function to facilitate training process.
 Specific transform used is discussed in the discussion section.